The fraction and kinematics of broad absorption line quasars across cosmic time: Identification of BAL quasars

-where $f(v)$ is the normalised spectrum, $C=1$ if $f(v)<0.9$ for contiguous troughs of $>2,000$ \kms, $C=0$ otherwise.
 We search the normalised spectra for BAL features in the region between Ly-$\alpha$ and C IV, that is corresponding to \vlim$\sim64,000$ \kms\ for C IV BAL outflows, $\sim35,000$ \kms\ for Si IV and $\sim6,000$ \kms\ for N V, respectively.
 We do not extend the search to smaller wavelengths due to the stronger intergalactic medium absorption blueward of Ly-$\alpha$ with increasing redshift, preventing us from a homogeneous BAL identification at different epochs.
 We identify the minimum (\vmin) and maximum (\vmax) BAL velocity for a given transition, as the lowest and highest velocity for which $C=1$ in Eq. \ref{eq:bi}, respectively.
 Previous studies were typically limited to $v_{\rm lim}=25,000$ \kms\ \citep{Trump06,Gibson09,Guo19}, to avoid discriminating between BAL outflows associated with C IV and Si IV ions.
 Here we exploit the fact that the C IV optical depth is usually similar or larger than the Si IV depth in BAL quasars \citep{Dunn12}.
 This allows us to use the velocity range of the C IV BAL troughs to identify absorption associated with Si IV \citep[Fig. \ref{fig:norm}, see also][]{Wang18,Bruni19}.
 This implies that absorption features blueward of Si IV are due to a low velocity Si IV BAL if a C IV BAL with similar velocity is observed.
 Otherwise, these features are considered to be produced by a high-velocity ($v_{\rm max}\gtrsim30,000$ \kms) C IV BAL \citep[see also][]{Rodriguez-Hidalgo20}.
 We similarly assume that the C IV optical depth is larger than those of Mg II and N V and apply the methodology above to identify Mg II and BAL features.
 We measure the BAL width, defined as \wmax\ = \vmax $-$ \vmin.
 The distributions of \bi, \vmin\, and \vmax\ for the C IV BAL quasars identified in our sample are shown in Fig. 2 of \cite{Bischetti22}, and values for individual quasars at $5.8<z<6.6$ are listed in their Table E1.
-The median uncertainties on \bi, \vmin\, \vmax, and \wmax\ are 310, 200, 380, and 340 \kms, respectively (68\% confidence level).
-These have been computed in \cite{Bischetti22}, taking into account the uncertainties on either the slope and normalisation of the composite template spectra.
+Uncertainties on the BAL parameters have been computed taking into account the uncertainty on both slope and normalisation of the best-fit composite template, following the method in \citep{Bischetti22}.
+Briefly, we created for each quasar a bluer and a redder template as the median of the 33\% bluest and the 33\% reddest spectra contributing to the best-fit template, and we used them to create new normalised spectra, from which the range of variation of the BAL parameters is calculated.
+The median uncertainties (68\% confidence level) on \bi, \vmin\, \vmax, and \wmax\ are 310, 200, 380, and 340 \kms, respectively, while uncertainties for individual quasars in the $5.8<z<6.6$ sample are given in Table \ref{table:otherbal}.
+We note that adopting a lower threshold of $\sim0.8$ in Eq. \ref{eq:bi} would identify as BAL only the deepest absorption features (corresponding to a \bi$\gtrsim1000$ \kms), and would typically imply lower \vmax(higher \vmin) by $\sim1000-2000$ \kms.